bookshelfdave/contact_sample_data/README.md

 To use this sample data:

+0) Be sure that you have [Level DB](http://docs.basho.com/riak/latest/tutorials/choosing-a-backend/LevelDB/) enabled in Riak.
+Bitcask does not support secondary indexes.

 1) Modify the first connect line in the file google.contact to reflect the IP + port of Riak.

 2) Import the data using something like the following command: